Model number: OLED65CXPUA

 LG CX OLED review: Price and availability

 These prices still represent a premium compared to entry-level 4K LCD sets that use quantum dot films.
-The Vizio M Series Quantum 65-incher is less than $800, for example, as is the Hisense H9F.
+The Vizio M-Series Quantum 65-incher is less than $800, for example, as is the Hisense H9F.

-Across these three models, the LG CX OLED line is virtually identical, offering the same number of ports, the same 4K resolution and HDR support, and the same pixel-perfect self-illuminating OLED display.
+Across these four models, the LG CX OLED line is virtually identical, offering the same number of ports, the same 4K resolution and HDR support, and the same pixel-perfect self-illuminating OLED display.
 Unlike LCD sets, which may offer fewer backlighting zones on different size screens, LG's OLED technology offers the same sharpness and halo-free contrast on every size of screen.
 As a result, we recommend the 55- and 77-inch versions of the LG CX OLED just as strongly as the 65-inch model we used for this review.

 LG CX OLED review: Design